-Terrestrial mammals are not, as species, dependent on marine or intertidal ecosystems, but could be seriously and adversely affected by oil contamination of these areas.
-A few species which frequent Alaska's intertidal zones include:
+Terrestrial mammals are not specifically dependent on marine or intertidal ecosystems, but could be seriously, and adversely affected by oil contamination of these areas.
+A few species which frequent intertidal ecosystems include:

-- Sitka blacktailed deer,
+- Sitka black-tailed deer;

+- Microtines, such as voles;

-- •Black and brown bear,
+- Black and brown bear, as primary consumers;

-- ·Wolves and foxes,
+- Wolves and foxes, as secondary consumers;

+- Mustelids, as secondary consumers;

-- •Mustelids, such as minks and otters,
+- Black and brown bear, as secondary consumers; and

-- •Shrews, voles and other small mammals.
+- Shrews, and other small mammals.

-Although these mammals do not spend most of their time in a marine environment, there are several ways in which they may be impacted by marine oil spills.
+Although these mammals do not spend most of their time in a marine environment, there are several ways in which they are impacted by marine oil spills.
 These include:

-- Direct exposure to oil: Deer have been observed with oil on their legs on Kodiak Island.
-Other terrestrial mammals have also certainly been affected from direct oiling; - Consumption: Black and brown bear will eat oil directly, not only from oiled prey, but also will consume oil found on rocks, and plants; - •Disturbance: Cleanup crews are often disruptive, displacing bears and other terrestrial mammals from the beaches.
-Also, there is a great increase in human interaction with bears; and - Biological Amplification: Levels of some contaminants in some body tissues will multiply as they move to higher trophic levels.
-This can result in changes to ecosystem interactions.
+- Direct exposure to oil: Deer have been observed with oil on their legs on Kodiak Island, other terrestrial mammals have also certainly suffered from direct oiling; - Consumption: Black and brown bear will eat oil directly, not only from oiled prey, but oil on rocks, plants, and other scavenging activity; - Disturbance: Clean-up crews are often disruptive, and displace bears, and other terrestrial mammals from the beaches.
+Also, there is a great increase in human/bear interaction; and - Biological Amplification: Ecosystem interactions are changed as a result of an oil spill.
+This alteration will reverberate throughout the food web, and the system as a whole.

 Seasonal components also determine the extent to which terrestrial mammals are impacted.
-For example, during high snowfall years, deer use beaches for foraging.
-Wolves, who prey on deer, will also frequent beaches.
-During spring, brown or black bears forage on grass flats.
-Just as a bit of a digression, although not much research has been done, it's usually not a fruitful line of endeavor to try to keep bears or other intelligent carnivores out of an attractive area by using deterrents such as noisemakers, visual stimuli, etc.
+For example, during high snow fall years, deer use beaches for foraging.
+On, or adjacent to the beaches deer are using, Wolves, who follow deer, during spring, brown or black bear forage on grass flats.
+If the deer move to the grass flats, after being exposed to oil, the bear will also become exposed, as a primary consumers, and the wolves, as secondary consumers following the deer, will also be exposed and contaminated.
+Just as a bit of a digression, although not much research has been done, it's usually not a fruitful line of endeavor to try to keep the species away from contamination.
+It hasn't proved successful so far.

 In terms of restoration and replacement, there are several ways in which we can act.
-These include the establishment of a trust fund to purchase habitats of high value to wildlife.
+This includes the use of a trust fund to purchase habitats of extreme value to terrestrial mammals.
 We could purchase surface rights, fund research studies for both non-game and traditional game species.
-Such a fund could also be used to support an economic valuation of wildlife.
-The Division of Wildlife Conservation (Alaska Department of Fish and Game) is beginning an economic valuation study for Alaska wildlife, including such things as "existence values."
-We will attempt to measure, for example, what people are willing to pay just to know that these resources exist.
+The latter could lead to economic valuation for renewable resources.
+The Division of Wildlife Conservation (Alaska Department of Fish and Game) is beginning an economic valuation study for Alaska wildlife, called "existence values".
+This will include such considerations as what people are willing to pay just to know that these species exist.

 Other specific ideas include the purchase of timber rights.
-South Montague Island, for example, is valuable winter deer habitat.
+Montague Island, for example, is critical deer habitat, and the population is concentrated there.
 Logging is an incompatible activity.
-It will impact valuable bear and murrelet habitat as well.
+It also imposes on valuable bear and murrelet habitat.

-We also could entertain the idea of purchasing habitat outside of Prince William Sound.
+Thirdly, we could entertain the idea of purchasing habitat outside of Prince William Sound.
 Lake Florence, for example, has a very high value for wildlife species such as deer, bear and mustelids.
-We need to look into broad options, because the impacts of the spill went beyond Prince William Sound, beyond the region, and beyond the nation.
+We need to look into this because the impacts of the spill went beyond Prince William Sound, to the region, the nation, even having global impacts.
+Replacement in areas outside of the Sound would acknowledge this.